fwill22/acebook-rails-template/README.md

 I would like to logout

 As a user
-For ease of signing in
+So I can sign up easily
-I would like to either github or gmail log in
+I would like to connect to Acebook using either my github or gmail
 ```
 </details>